 The central location of the boutique Margaret Stoddart Village allows residents to take advantage of the many amenities that Riccarton and the central city provide.
 To balance this, the village is tucked away from the hustle and bustle, and the tranquility of Hagley Park is just up the road.

 There's a lifestyle option to suit everyone at the village.
-You can choose from a townhouse to the extra support of a serviced apartment.
+You can choose from a townhouse to the extra support of an assisted-living apartment.
 If your needs change over time, our care centre provides 46 resthome care rooms.
 Margaret Stoddart care centre is located within the same village community and, as a Ryman resident, you will have priority access.

 Immerse yourself in our wonderful Margaret Stoddart Village by viewing our virtual tour.

 Stroll through the lovely gardens, explore our village amenities, and step into a beautiful townhouse, serviced apartment or care room.
 You can navigate your way through each featured room or area of the village and really get a feel for the space.
 All without leaving your house.